I guess I like Dolly Parton?!Tagged:

 Country music and me

 Frankly, American country music and me… we don’t really mix.
-I always associated with low-brow, loud, and crude entertainment for people who are (usually) annoyingly right-wing rural types.
+I always associated it with low-brow, loud, and crude entertainment for people who are (usually) annoyingly right-wing rural types.
 Not my demographic, really.
-I of course have no objection to other people liking it (though I am puzzled).
+I of course have no objection to other people liking it.
+(Though I am politely puzzled.
+I mean, some people like professional wrestling.)
 I just don’t want to suffer through it personally.

 So when somebody asked me to see about Dolly Parton, I was skeptical.
 I thought maybe I was being trolled.
 I mean: the big hair… the provocative figure… the loudly performative stage persona… this did not look hopeful!